imdeepmind/NeuralPy/docs/DOCS.md

 Here the `__init__` method is for setting up the layer.
 Pass all the parameters that you need for the layer, like input share, output shape, etc.

-The `get_input_dim` method is used for calculating input shape based on the output shape of the previous layer.
+The `set_input_dim` method is used for calculating input shape based on the output shape of the previous layer.
 If your layer does not have an input shape, then just return `None`.

 The `get_layer` method is the most important layer and it returns a dictionary with all the details that NeuralPy Model class needs for building the model.